-Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues; The St. Helens & Rainhill Junior Alliance, and the Warrington Junior League.
+Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues but most of our teams play the Warrington Junior Leagues.
 Our home ground is Ecclesfield, Recreation Ground in Eccleston, St. Helens.

-Each weekend over 400 youngsters play for one of our teams or learn the basic skills of the game by attending our Skills Groups.
+Each weekend about 350 youngsters play for one of our teams or learn the basic skills of the game by attending our Skills Groups.